Field Sobriety Tests in Massachusetts OUI / DUI Cases

-Field Sobriety Tests are probably the most common and critical factor in defense of your Massachusetts Drunk Driving Charges.
-Most people stopped for suspicion of drunk driving do not know that it is within their legal rights to refuse to submit to any Field Sobriety Tests, and the law in Massachusetts does not allow the prosecution to use that refusal against you at trial.
+Field Sobriety Tests are one of the most common and sometimes critical factors in defense of your Massachusetts Drunk Driving Charges.
+Most people stopped for suspicion of drunk driving, however, do not know that it is within their legal rights to refuse to submit to any Field Sobriety Tests.
+They are also not aware that if they refuse to submit to any field sobriety tests and eventually take their case to trial, the refusal cannot be used against them at trial as Massachusetts law does NOT permit the prosecutor from introducing evidence of the person's refusal to the jury.

 • information processing;